intelliw/hsy-api.host/README.md

     - sandbox               // ignore - this package contains stashed or transient content which will eventually be deleted.
     - src
         - definitions       // data objects
+        - environment       // configs and enums shared with other services runing in the environment.
+Mastered in hse-api-host project and shared by hse-api-consumers.
-        - host              // setup and configuration for the app runtime. shared utilities and tools.
+        - host              // setup and configuration needed by hse-api-host (not shared).
+        - logger            // logging framework, shared with other services runing in the environment.
+Mastered in hse-api-host project and shared by hse-api-consumers.
         - parameters        // generic class for simple params, specialised classes for complex params such as Period
-        - paths             // routers for paths these handle top level routes.
+        - paths             // routers for paths, these handle top level routes.
-                            // inner Request classes validate params, headers, and authorisation
+        - producers         // message producers
         - responses         // view and response handlers for data and errors.
 Each response is constructed with a data objectand selects a view based on headers
         - views             // view templates